boy1dr/WeTello/README.md

 ## This code does not work yet!
 it should, but it doesn't.
 I'm still looking in to why.

-I'm using the Wemos D1 mini to act as a wireless bridge from serial to tello...
+I'm using the Wemos D1 mini to act as a wireless bridge from serial to tello.

 Ultimatly to control multiple Tello drones with very little hardware.

 Using the Arduino serial monitor you can use these numeric commands.